luismartinezs/todo-app-vue-api/README.md

 Make sure any services like postgresql are not running locally or they will keep the required ports busy

 ```
+docker-compose down # Bring down all the services (do it at the start, to avoid any existing container interfering)
-docker-compose up -build
+docker-compose up --build
 docker-compose up -d # -d to run in the background
-docker-compose down # Bring down all the services (do it at the start, to avoid any existing container interfering)
 ```